Alcohol in mouthwash — Does it cause cancer?

 My boyfriend thinks that mouthwash that contains alcohol is harmful to your gums and causes cancer.
 Is there any truth to this?
 Is alcohol harmful in mouthwash?

-Despite contradictions in the research, it’s important to know that high-alcohol content mouthwashes have been reported to have other adverse effects, with few overall benefits.
-Reported side-effects of high-alcohol mouthwash includes corroded fillings and drying out of the mucosal tissue in the gums and inner cheeks — causing dry or burning sensations in the mouth.
-Excessive use of alcoholic mouthwash has also been linked with mouth ulcers and oral pain.
+Despite contradictions in the research related to cancer and mouthwash, high-alcohol (up to 26 percent alcohol) content mouthwashes have been reported to have other adverse effects, with few overall benefits.
+Reported side effects of high-alcohol mouthwash include corroded fillings and drying out of the mucosal tissue in the gums and inner cheeks — causing dry or burning sensations in the mouth.
+Further, mouthwash that contains alcohol may make bad breath even worse over time.
+This is because alcohol-containing mouthwash eliminates all the bacteria in your mouth, even the beneficial kind of bacteria that helps to fight plaque and infections.
+Excessive use of this type of mouthwash has also been linked with mouth ulcers and oral pain.

 Hope this helps!

 Submit a new comment

 Can’t find information on the site about your health concern or issue?